 You can read more about a Crescendo machine in this review by Elizabeth Chappell of Quilter’s Candy.
 (We had very similar experiences switching machines.)

 Honestly, there are so many handy dandy features on new machines these days.
 If it’s been a while since you’ve tried a newer sewing machine you might have fun visiting a dealer and just seeing how far machines have come!

 Versatile Sewing Machine Accessories:

-Another one of the things I love most about Baby Lock sewing machines is that they come with a range of accessories and feet.
-And if you need/want to buy other accessories, their feet attachments are so reasonably priced – it’s easy and affordable to get the ones that you want.
-AND many of these feet, bobbins, etc are interchangeable with the other machines.
-For example, I have a ¼″ foot that works on both the Jubilant and the Crescendo machine.
+Another one of the things I love most about Baby Lock sewing machine is that they come with a range of accessories and over 7 sewing feet including a blind stitch and zipper foot.
+And if you need/want to buy other accessories, their sewing feet attachments are so reasonably priced – it’s easy and affordable to get the ones that you want.
+AND many of these sewing feet, bobbins, etc are interchangeable with the other Baby Lock machines.
+For example, I have a favorite ¼″ foot that works on both the Jubilant and the Crescendo machine.

 There’s a brief introduction to my favorite Baby Lock machines.
 A good, trusty sewing machine is worth it’s weight in gold.
 You will get so much more enjoyment out of your sewing experience when you have a reliable machine, as well as a reliable dealer for anytime your well-loved-and-used machine needs a little tune up.